Bambang Brodjonegoro: Honorary degree

 On 3 July 2021, Bandung Institute of Technology (ITB) awarded honorary degree on occasion of 101 years anniversary event to Bambang Brodjonegoro.
 He was one of three people awarded by ITB in auspicious occasion.
 He awarded with doctor honoris causa degree in Urban Planning.
-Together with him, Sam Bimbo [id], an Islamic religious musician, and I Nyoman Nuarta [id], the chief architect of Garuda Wisnu Kencana statue and Garuda Wisnu Kencana Cultural Park, also awarded doctor honoris causa degree with Sam Bimbo in Music, and I Nyoman Nuarta in Fine Arts, respectively.
+Together with him, Sam Bimbo [id], an Islamic religious musician, and I Nyoman Nuarta, the chief architect of Garuda Wisnu Kencana statue and Garuda Wisnu Kencana Cultural Park, also awarded doctor honoris causa degree with Sam Bimbo in Music, and Nuarta in Fine Arts, respectively.
 Bambang Brodjonegoro is only awardee who is not ITB alumni on that occasion, while two others are alumni of ITB.
-(Sam Bimbo and I Nyoman Nuarta were from Faculty of Fine Arts, with Sam Bimbo graduated in 1968, and I Nyoman Nuarta graduated in 1979).
+(Sam Bimbo and Nuarta were from Faculty of Fine Arts, with Sam Bimbo graduated in 1968, and Nuarta graduated in 1979).